 Stewardship and Administration Committee

 Scripture often speaks of Jesus leaving the Church with time, talents, and treasures which are to be managed faithfully and in ways that serve the good ends desired by God.
 Sometimes the Church is described as collection of managers stewarding someone else’s household (Matthew 24:45-46) or money (Matthew 25:14-15).
 On other occasions the church is described as renting a farm from God, with the fruits of faith being expected in return (21:33-39).
 The basic premise is that the Church is blessed with many gifts born of God’s grace which aren’t to lay idle, but are instead to help congregations like Mount Calvary optimize its mission for Christ’s sake and the glory of God.
 The Stewardship and Administration Committee’s role is to manage Mount Calvary’s human and non-human gifts with this end in mind; doing anything and everything it can to maximize their reach and effectiveness.
-Sean Horn presently chairs the committee.
-During odd numbered months, it meets on third Tuesday at 6:30, with its meetings scheduled to last for just one hour.
+Kevin Oleksa presently chairs the committee.